chuangcaleb/wtsa/_poosts/the-greatest-show-prologue-analysis.md

 **And it’s here right in front of you**

-> 1. Greatness and ambition (what we want) is a choice away
+> 1. Greatness and ambition (what we want) is merely a choice away
 > 2. But so is family and home (what we need)

 **This is where you want to be**

 > Barnum, like the audience, wants greatness.
 But what we really want is home.

 > V: young!Barnum snaps out of his daydream, just like the video’s ending transition

 ---